Ananna14/penguin-fashion-tailwind/README.md

 ### Features

-This website is made entirely with bootstrap and is fully responsive
+This website is made entirely with tailwind and is fully responsive